-Our research combined desk-based market research of the field marketing industry as well as telephone interviews with clients, potential clients, key competitors and other trusted industry insiders.
-We used the intelligence gathered to build insight into perceptions surrounding the subsidiary, challenges it might be facing in particular and underlying industry trends that might also be impacting on them.
+We set out to identify the issues that might be impacting performance.Our research combined desk-based market research of the field marketing industry as well as telephone interviews with clients, potential clients, key competitors and other trusted industry insiders.
+We used the intelligence gathered to build insight into perceptions surrounding the subsidiary, challenges it might be facing in particular and underlying industry trends that might also be impacting them.

-While its competitors had developed new, experiential and bespoke marketing offerings, this company had not been as responsive to market trends.
-They were experiencing increasing difficulty in differentiating their services from their competitors’.
+We discovered that the challenges this business faced were partly due to prevailing market conditions and partly attributable to the existing management team.
+The market in which they were operating had become saturated, and their services were commoditised.While its competitors had developed new, experiential and bespoke marketing offerings, this company had not been as responsive to market trends.
+They were experiencing increasing difficulty in differentiating their services from their competitors.
 Their profile had dropped as a result.
 Flaws in business development and tendering processes were also hindering business wins.

 Our recommendations included taking steps to raise the profile of the organisation; addressing concerns raised with the current CEO; and adapting to new market realities by adopting a ‘Go-to-market’ model for strengthening the business development effort: targeting the right people, with the right product, at the right price, in the right way and the right place.

 There was a double gain from the work undertaken.
 Not only was the client given an objective critique of their subsidiary’s performance, but they also received a comprehensive review of their market and recommendations for how to tackle it.

 We needed to rely upon our extensive experience with similarly sensitive commercial due diligence projects.
 We were discreet in our information gathering.
 Our understanding of the complex problems that this business faced was subtle.
 Our recommendations were sympathetic and well-founded.